Lokshen: Types

-Extra fine
+Extra-fine

-Extra fine lokshen consist of very fine noodles similar in thickness to vermicelli, though they are often even thinner.
-They are very fragile and due to their fragility they are almost exclusively used in Jewish chicken soup, matzo ball soup, and other Jewish soups.
+Extra-fine lokshen consist of very fine noodles similar in thickness to vermicelli, though they are often even thinner.
+They are very fragile and due to their fragility they are almost exclusively used in chicken soup, matzo ball soup, and other Jewish soups.

 Fine

-Fine lokshen are similar to extra fine, however they are slightly thicker and are more similar in thickness to vermicelli or angel hair pasta, though they sometimes are thicker than the aforementioned varieties.
-Like extra fine lokshen, these are typically used in various soups, however many people also use them in various lokshen kugels as the fine texture of the lokshen noodles creates a more dense consistency in kugel.
+Fine lokshen are similar to extra-fine; however, they are slightly thicker and are more similar in thickness to vermicelli or angel hair pasta, though they sometimes are thicker than the aforementioned varieties.
+Like extra-fine lokshen, these are typically used in various soups; however, many people also use them in various lokshen kugels as the fine texture of the lokshen noodles creates a more dense consistency in kugel.

 Medium

 Medium lokshen are much thicker than fine egg noodles, and are somewhat similar to pappardelle or Chinese egg noodles, though medium egg noodles have a somewhat richer flavor due to the liberal amount of egg yolks traditionally used in their production.
 When boiled, medium lokshen are flat and are not wavy or curly like the varieties mentioned below.
-Medium Jewish egg noodles are mainly used to serve on their own dressed with a simple sauce or butter as a side dish, or they are used in a lokshen kugel, often sweet but sometimes savory varieties use medium lokshen as well.
+Medium Jewish egg noodles are mainly used to serve on their own dressed with a simple sauce or butter as a side dish, or they are used in a lokshen kugel; often sweet but sometimes savory varieties use medium lokshen.

 Wide

-Wide lokshen are the most-commonly found variety of lokshen, and unlike the aforementioned varieties of lokshen; wide lokshen are somewhat curly and are not flat after cooking unlike medium lokshen.
+Wide lokshen are the most-commonly found variety of lokshen, and unlike the aforementioned varieties of lokshen, wide lokshen are somewhat curly and are not flat after cooking unlike medium lokshen.
 They are mainly used for lokshen kugel and other noodle casseroles like tuna noodle casserole.
 They are favored by some for use in noodle kugel as their width and curly texture allow the cheese or whatever accompaniment within the kugel to remain distinct from the lokshen itself and not become one contiguous dense mass, which some people prefer.
 Medium and fine lokshen often absorb more of the kugel batter and make more dense kugels.

 Extra-wide

 Extra-wide lokshen are more curly than wide lokshen, and are somewhat wider as well.
-These are less-popular for use in lokshen kugel due to their broad width and curly shape, however they are sometimes used in lokshen kugel.
+These are less popular for use in lokshen kugel due to their broad width and curly shape, however they are sometimes used in lokshen kugel.
 These are most commonly served as a side dish on their own or with a simple butter, margarine, or tomato-based sauce.